Honda Crosstour Interior

 - "The Crosstour offers a roomy cabin, with respectable head- and legroom in the front and rear seats.
 The seats themselves are comfortable and supportive, though some may find the lumbar support too aggressive." -- Edmunds

-- "Compared to an Accord sedan, the Crosstour is indeed more versatile, with the hatchback allowing one to load bulky items easily.
+- "Compared to an Accord sedan, the Crosstour is indeed more versatile, with the hatchback allowing you to load bulky items more easily.
 However, there are only 25.7 cubic feet of storage space behind the rear seats and 51.3 cubes with them folded.
-Intrusive wells for the rear wheels further impede usefulness.
+Intrusive wells for the rear wheels further compromise the usefulness of the space.
 More traditional wagons and crossovers can accommodate quite a bit more." -- Edmunds